Spiral (Brooke Candy album)

-Spiral is the third album by American musician Brooke Candy, released on October 25, 2024.
+Spiral (stylized in all caps) is the third studio album by American rapper Brooke Candy, released on October 25, 2024.
 It serves as a companion piece to her sophomore studio album Candyland (2024), consisting largely of songs originating from recording sessions of the album.

 Spiral has been described as Brooke Candy's last fully pop album, incorporating themes inspired by Candy's mental health and leaning into a noisier sound than showcased in her previous outputs.

 Background

-Amidst a nearly three-year long hiatus from releasing music, Candy revealed in a November 2021 interview with Inked that she had been invited back into the studio by producers and old collaborators and was preparing a follow-up to her debut album Sexorcism (2019).
-After the release of four songs dubbed "a string of horny singles" throughout 2022 and 2023, Candy released her second studio album Candyland on July 25, 2024 and embarked on an accompanying tour throughout North America in promotion of the album.
+Amidst a nearly three-year long hiatus from releasing music, Candy revealed in a November 2021 interview with Inked that she had been invited back into the studio by producers and old collaborators and was preparing a follow-up to her debut album, Sexorcism (2019).
+After the release of four songs dubbed "a string of horny singles" throughout 2022 and 2023, Candy released her second studio album, Candyland, on July 25, 2024, and embarked on an accompanying tour throughout North America in promotion of the album.

 Upon the release of the third single from the album "Block", Candy revealed that she was planning on releasing Candyland as a double album, with the second volume releasing later in the year.
 On August 15, 2024, she clarified that the aforementioned second half would instead be released as her third studio album, Spiral, initially slated for release on October 4, 2024.